 - 25. The next steps after public notification depend on whether an EOI Dispute has been raised. - 26.
-An EOI Dispute is any argument about whether the EOI should be approved by TSRIC.
-That argument might be raised by another person who wants an EOI over the same land, or a person who thinks the Applicant is not the right person to have a Lease over the EOI area. - 27.
-If an EOI Dispute is not raised before public notification closes, then TSIRC can make a decision about the EOI at a TSIRC meeting after the public notification period has closed. - 28.
-Any dispute about an EOI that is made after a public notification process has closed will not be considered by TSIRC, unless TSIRC decides that there is a reasonable basis for the dispute being raised at a late stage. - 29.
-However, if an EOI Dispute is identified, then TSIRC will not make any decisions on the affected EOIs for 3 months. - 30.
-TSIRC will give all people involved in the dispute details of the dispute, including details of other people involved in the dispute. - 31.
-During that 3-month period, TSIRC will consult again with the Divisional Councillor and the PBC. - 32.
+An EOI Dispute is any disagreement about whether the EOI should be approved by TSRIC.
+That disagreement might be raised by another person who submitted or wants an EOI over the same land, or a person who thinks the Applicant is not the right person to have a Lease over the EOI area. - 27.
+If an EOI Dispute is not raised before public notification closes, then TSIRC can make a decision about the EOI at a TSIRC meeting after the public notification period has ended. - 28.
+Any dispute about an EOI that is made after a public notification process has ended will not be considered by TSIRC, unless TSIRC decides that there is a reasonable basis for the dispute being raised at a late stage. - 29.
+However, if an EOI Dispute is identified, then TSIRC will not make any decisions on the affected EOIs for 3 months.

+- 30. TSIRC will give all people involved in the dispute details of the dispute, including details of other people involved in the dispute.
+The people involved in the dispute are responsible to try resolve it. - 31.
+During that 3 month period, TSIRC will consult again with the Divisional Councillor, the Elders' Group and the PBC. - 32.
 A specific dispute resolution process may not be able to be developed without knowing exactly what the dispute is about.
-The further consultation with the Divisional Councillor and the PBC might help everyone work out the best way to resolve the dispute.

-- 33. At any time, TSIRC can make its own enquiries about the EOI Dispute, including by contacting traditional owners, the PBC, the Native Title Representative Body, or any other people or organisations that TSIRC thinks might be able to provide information or other assistance to TSIRC to help resolve the EOI Dispute.
+The further consultation with the Divisional Councillor, the Elders' Group and the PBC is to work out the best way to resolve the dispute. - 33.
+At any time, TSIRC can make its own enquiries about the EOI Dispute, including by contacting traditional owners, the PBC, the Elders' Group, the Native Title Representative Body, or any other people or organisations that TSIRC thinks might be able to provide information or other assistance to TSIRC to help resolve the EOI Dispute.
 TSIRC can ask for this information to help it make a properly informed, merit-based decision about the EOI. - 34.
-If the EOI Dispute has not been resolved, but more than 3 months has passed since any affected Applicants were notified of the EOI Dispute, then TSIRC can: - (a) decide to consider an EOI affected by an EOI Dispute, if TSIRC thinks that it can make a decision about the EOI Dispute; or - (b) decide not to consider any EOIs affected by an EOI Dispute. - 35.
-After TSIRC has passed a resolution granting an EOI, no further disputes about the EOI will be considered by TSIRC. - 36.
+If the EOI Dispute has not been resolved within the 3 months, then TSIRC can decide whether or not to make a decision about the disputed EOI.
+TSIRC may decide to extend the resolution period by another 3 months depending on the circumstances. - 35.
+After TSIRC has passed a resolution approving an EOI, no further disputes about the EOI will be considered by TSIRC. - 36.
 A TSIRC resolution agreeing to grant a lease that was applied for under an EOI will usually have conditions, one of which is that the grant of the lease can only occur with Native Title consent.